-Our logo has four crescents, which symbolize the Four Directions, in recognition that Indigenous people from many different Nations now call Vancouver and the Lower Mainland home.
+Our logo has four crescents that symbolize the Four Directions, in recognition that Indigenous people from many different Nations now call Vancouver and the Lower Mainland home.
 Likewise, our students at the UBC Graduate School of Journalism come from across Canada and around the world.

-Lenkyn Ostapovich of UBC Arts’ Instructional Support and Information Technology designed our logo and landing page.
+Lenkyn Ostapovich, formerly with UBC Arts’ Instructional Support and Information Technology, designed our logo.

 For additional information, check out Duncan’s online guide to Reporting in Indigenous Communities, a place where journalists and journalism students can learn useful ideas and practical methods for finding and developing news stories in Indigenous communities.